stilljake/serverless-munki/README.md

 make init
 ```

 By default this will create a new directory named `my-serverless-munki` inside the parent directory of our cloned repo and initialize it as it's own Git repository.
 Now we can install (if you haven't already) and configure Git LFS for your repo.
-In our example, We are installing Git LFS via [Homebrew](https://brew.sh/) but feel free to install it how ever you like.
+In our example, we are installing Git LFS via [Homebrew](https://brew.sh/) but feel free to install it how ever you like.

 ```bash
 brew install git-lfs